Since October 2014, we have been using a discussion forum site hosted by muut. Here's some help to get you started discussing.

 If you had your own home, what would you do to make it more energy efficient? …where would you get your electricity from? …where would your house be? …would you live near to your school or work or local transit options? …where would you get your food from?

-The Millenium Development Goals, agreed to by every member country of the United Nations in 2000, call for the worldwide eradication of poverty and hunger, universal education, gender equality and huge improvements in health by 2015: this year!!
+The Millenium Development Goals, agreed to by every member country of the United Nations in 2000, call for the worldwide eradication of poverty and hunger, universal education, gender equality and huge improvements in health by 2015: two years ago!!

 Can we do this without making the planet warmer?